joshevensen/fibermade/ai/PRIMEVUE_MIGRATION_PHASES.md

 - ✅ Components styled with Tailwind
 - ✅ TypeScript types defined for all components

-### Testing Checklist
-- [ ] All components can be imported correctly
-- [ ] Components render without errors
-- [ ] Components follow Button component patterns
-- [ ] Styling matches design expectations
-- [ ] TypeScript types are correct (no type errors)
-- [ ] Icon component works correctly
-- [ ] Icon component can be used with other components

 ---

 ## Phase 4: Migrate from Reka to PrimeVue